MarcoFontana48/AUSL-Romagna-microservizi-CCE-proposta-di-progetto/README.md

 This prototype for the AUSL della Romagna EHR system was developed to validate the design decisions made during the transition to an event-driven microservices architecture.

-For a more in-depth analysis, please refer to the project report.
+For a more in-depth analysis, please refer to the project [report (in Italian)](https://drive.google.com/file/d/1FuQER93jjOVoh6X5cB2ah58JkQQ0PtYj/view?usp=sharing).
 *(Note: as of October 23, 2025, the thesis has not yet been published on AMS.
 In the meantime, you can access it via the PDF file on my Google Drive.)*

 # How to run the project